enkidevs/curriculum/JavaScript/Ecmascript 2015/map-set-weakmap-weakset.md

 ```

-* nothing, this is right
+* Nothing, this is right!
 * TypeError: Invalid value ...
 * ReferenceError: Date is not ...